Hierarchical Regularizers for Reverse Unrestricted Mixed Data Sampling Regressions: Volatility Application

 In this section, we assess the predictive information in the LF macroeconomic variables when forecasting the S\&P 500 daily realized variance.
 To this end, we compare the forecast performance between the pooled RU-MIDAS model, which includes macroeconomic variables, and the HAR that does not include macroeconomic variables.
 The parameters in the HAR model are estimated by OLS.

 We first evaluate overall forecast performance, as computed via the MAFEs averaged across time.
 Figure \ref{fig:PooledRUM_vs_HAR} depicts the MAFE for the pooled RU-MIDAS estimated by the hierarchical estimator (dots, one for each macroeconomic variable) and the HAR (black line) across the six horizons.
 We clearly notice that, for both models, the forecast performance deteriorates with the forecast horizon (as expected).
 Moreover, the HAR consistently outperforms the pooled RU-MIDAS model by delivering lower MAFEs.
 Particularly, the addition of ``Houst" (red dot) deteriorates forecast accuracy in comparison to the other macroeconomic variables for which the difference is almost indistinguishable.
-The model including all macroeconomic variables (light blue) performs comparable to the models including only a single macroeconomic variable for all horizon with the exception of its high MAFE at $h=120$.
-Hence, overall, we find no evidence that the addition of macroeconomic variables, neither individually nor jointly, improves forecast performance over the standard HAR.
+Hence, overall, we find no evidence that the addition of macroeconomic variables improves forecast performance over the standard HAR.
 Similarly, \cite{fang2020predicting} observed that the inclusion of past volatility information rather than the inclusion of macroeconomic variables improves forecasting accuracy.
-There are some exceptions at horizon $h=120$, namely for the models including the macroeconomic variables ``Epui", ``Fedfunds", ``Indpro", ``Termsp",``Unrate" and ``Vix"\footnote{The models with macroeconomic variables ``Cpi", ``Csent", ``M2", ``Oil" also obtain a lower MAFE than the HAR, however, no macroeconomic lags are selected in these models (see Table \ref{tab:variable_selection}) so they only differ from the HAR in terms of their HF lag structure.}, which display a somewhat lower MAFE than the one obtained with the HAR model.
+There are some exceptions at horizon $h=120$, namely for the models including the macroeconomic variables ``Epui", ``Fedfunds", ``Indpro", ``Termsp",``Unrate" and ``Vix"\footnote{The models with macroeconomic variables ``Cpi", ``Csent", ``M2", ``Oil" also obtain a lower MAFE than the HAR, however, no macroeconomic lags are selected in these models (see Table \ref{tab:variable_selection} in the Appendix) so they only differ from the HAR in terms of their HF lag structure.}, which display a somewhat lower MAFE than the one obtained with the HAR model.
 It should, however, be noted that differences are largely negligible.